Code Signing with CMS Signatures

 SIGNATUREALGORITHM | Specifying the algorithm used to use for the signature. |

-For all available properties, refer to the CMS Signer section of the SignServer Manual.
+For all available properties, refer to CMS Signer and Extended CMS Signer.